KaiKoiKarp/Anime-Analysis-Repo/README.md

 Are we able to predict the rating of an anime based on it’s factors?

 ## Predictor Variables Used
-1. Top 15 Genres (in terms of frequency)
+1. Genres
-2. Top 15 Studio (in terms of frequency)
+2. Production Studio
-3. Period
+3. Period of Release
+4. Type (Movie/TV)

 ## Response Variable
-1. Rating of Anime
+1. Rating of the Anime

 ## Models Used
 1. Decision Tree